Woman once named “future” of South Dakota Democrat Party claiming she knows location of alien base in Mojave desert

 (She probably can’t do worse than Jay Williams did.)

-One thought on “Woman once named “future” of South Dakota Democrat Party claiming she knows location of alien base in Mojave desert”
+17 thoughts on “Woman once named “future” of South Dakota Democrat Party claiming she knows location of alien base in Mojave desert”

 You can’t make this stuff up!!